aneasystone/github-trending/README.md

 ## Unknown

+* 【2023-10-02】[Furkan-Gulsen / AWS-Certified-Cloud-Practitioner-Certification-My-Notes](https://github.com/Furkan-Gulsen/AWS-Certified-Cloud-Practitioner-Certification-My-Notes) - In the process of obtaining the AWS Certified Cloud Practitioner certificate, I took notes of the topics I encountered from more than 10 sources and more than 2000+ questions and I share them in this repo.
+* 【2023-10-02】[zero-to-mastery / Hacktoberfest-2023](https://github.com/zero-to-mastery/Hacktoberfest-2023) - Get started with Hacktoberfest 2023 with 3 awesome ZTM projects
 * 【2023-10-01】[microsoft / prompts-for-edu](https://github.com/microsoft/prompts-for-edu) -
 * 【2023-10-01】[Floorp-Projects / Floorp](https://github.com/Floorp-Projects/Floorp) - The source code of version 10 or later of Floorp Browser, the most Advanced and Fastest Firefox derivative 🦊
 * 【2023-09-30】[aws-samples / aws-customer-playbook-framework](https://github.com/aws-samples/aws-customer-playbook-framework) - This repository provides sample templates for security playbooks against various scenarios when using Amazon Web Services.